canistag/coloradoWolfDepredation/README.md

 # Documentation
 Within the createDB.py, app.py and app.js files, you will find commented documentation for learning purposes.

+# Limitations

+Data is not live and is hand-cleaned from an inconsistently formatted document.

 # Requirements

 Python 3 and Flask (listed in requirements.txt).